 In August 2022, we received IND clearance from the FDA to evaluate tegoprubart for the treatment of IgAN.
-The global study was a 96-week open-label, dose ranging trial, and included both a high dose and a low dose cohort.
+The Phase 2 global study was a 96-week open-label, dose ranging trial, and included both a high dose and a low dose cohort.
 The primary endpoint was change in urinary protein:creatinine ratio at week twenty-four.
 Secondary endpoints included change in estimated Glomerular Filtration Rate (eGFR) at week 96 as well as safety and tolerability.
-The first subject was dosed in May
+The first subject was dosed in May 2022.

-2022.
-We reported safety data from the high dose cohort in March 2023.
-All IgAN clinical activities and related spend will be discontinued in the fourth quarter 2023.
+In January 2023, we announced the deprioritization of our IgAN program to focus resources on our kidney transplantation programs.
+We reported interim safety data from the Phase 2 high dose cohort in March 2023.
+All IgAN clinical development activities were discontinued in 2023.